Lihanyiyi/AimLabs_social_robot/README.md

 ### 4. `Main.js`

 The `Main` component handles the main part of the experiment, where the trials are conducted.
-It includes functions to start the trial, handle user responses, and introduce random distructions using QTrobot.
+It includes functions to start the trial, handle user responses, and introduce random distractions using QTrobot.
 The component also displays the shapes and colors for each trial, as well as a visual timer.

 ### 5. `Calibration.js`